theluqmn/wareball/README.md

 ## how to use

 > [!WARNING]
-> the release only offers an executable compiled for Ubuntu. if you are not on the same distro or operating system, please clone the repository and compile it yourself using `gnucobol`.
+> the release only offers an executable compiled for Ubuntu. if you are not on the same distro or operating system, please refer to the [compiling it yourself](#compiling-it-yourself) guide.

 1. go to [releases](https://github.com/theluqmn/wareball/releases), download the latest release.
 2. navigate to the directory of the executable and simply run `./main`.

+### compiling it yourself

+the following are the steps for Ubuntu.

+1. install `gnucobol` using your package manager (download gnucobol).
+2. clone this repository.
+3. run `cobc main.cbl` in the project directory.
+4. run `./main` to run the program.

 ## how this works